July car loans remain surprisingly cheap

 As delinquencies and repossessions soared during the downturn, lenders made it harder to get a loan.

 By the time the recession ended in 2009, the average score had risen to 738.
-But in the fourth quarter of 2018, it was down to 718.
+But in the first quarter of 2019, it was down to 719.

-During the fourth quarter — October through December — the average cost of new-car loans for borrowers with the best credit (what the industry calls "super prime" borrowers with credit scores of 781 and above) was 4.19%.
+During the first quarter — January through March — the average cost of new-car loans for borrowers with the best credit (what the industry calls "super prime" borrowers with credit scores of 781 and above) was 4.2%.

 Discounts from carmakers